Path-integral formulation: Quantum action principle

 and this gives the time-evolution operator between time t and time t + 2ε.
-While in the H representation the quantity that is being summed over the intermediate states is an obscure matrix element, in the S representation it is reinterpreted as a quantity associated to the path.
-In the limit that one takes a large power of this operator, one reconstructs the full quantum evolution between two states, the early one with a fixed value of q(0) and the later one with a fixed value of q(t).
-The result is a sum over paths with a phase, which is the quantum action.
+In the H representation, the quantity summed over the intermediate states corresponds to a matrix element that is not directly observable.
+In contrast, in the S representation, this quantity is interpreted as being associated with a path.
+Taking a large power of this operator reconstructs the full quantum evolution between two states: the initial state with a fixed value of q(0) and the final state with a fixed value of q(t).
+The resulting expression can be understood as a sum over paths, where each path contributes a phase given by the quantum action.

 Classical limit

 Crucially, Dirac identified the effect of the classical limit on the quantum form of the action principle: